-Yield outlook: Inflation = higher rates and yields
+Yield Outlook: Inflation = higher rates and yields

 Editors’ Picks

-GBP/USD is trading above 1.41 but off the fresh highs.
-The safe-haven dollar is gaining ground amid fears of inflation.
+GBP/USD recovered the ground lost and trades near its weekly high, despite a souring market’s mood.
 UK PM Johnson's announcement of additional easing of restrictions boosted the pound on Monday.
 BOE Governor Andrew Bailey is set to speak later on.

 BTC crashes, markets follow suit